Modern Languages & Cultures Program

 Modern Languages programs focus on the study of language, culture, literature and film within each international language group.
 Students who pursue a major in Spanish, Italian or French can take advantage of a wide range of courses in the language, culture and literature of Spain, Latin America, Italy, and France, respectively.

-Modern Languages programs include a Bachelor of Arts in Spanish, Spanish Cultural Studies, Italian Studies, French Studies, and minors in Spanish, French, Italian and German.
-Also available are courses at the intermediate level in, Arabic, Chinese, Japanese, and Russian.
-Basic courses are offered in American Sign Language.
+Modern Languages programs include a Bachelor of Arts in Spanish, Spanish Cultural Studies, Italian Studies, French Studies, and minors in Spanish, French, Italian, German, and Linguistics.
+Also available are courses at the beginning level, in Arabic, Chinese, American Sign Language, Hebrew, and Russian.
+Intermediate courses are offered in Japanese and Chinese.

 Modern Language courses emphasize both language proficiency and cultural understanding.
 Fluency and accuracy of language are the basis for effective communication.
 At the same time, students can begin to relate to the cultural aspects of the language they are studying through authentic written materials.
 Classes are taught in the target language, and small-group activities involve students in active learning.